Syncplay/syncplay/README.md

 ### Getting started with Syncplay on Windows

-1. Ensure that you have the latest version of `Media Player Classic - Home Cinema (MPC-HC)` installed.
-The latest stable build is `1.6.4`.
+1. Ensure that you have the latest version of `Media Player Classic - Home Cinema (MPC-HC)` and/or `mplayer2` installed.
+The latest stable build of MPC-HC is `1.6.4`.

-2. Download Syncplay frozen executable package from https://github.com/Uriziel/syncplay/downloads and extract to a folder of your choosing.
+2. Download Syncplay frozen executable package from the link provided in the topic of the #syncplay channel on irc.rizon.net and extract to a folder of your choosing.

 3. If you are running your own server then open `syncplayServer.exe` (see "How to use the server", below).

-4. Open `syncplayClient.exe` (or open the media file you wish to play with `syncplayClient.exe`, e.g. using "Open with").
+4. Open the media file you wish to play with `syncplayClient.exe` (e.g. using "Open with").
+If you are using `MPC-HC`, you can alternatively open `syncplayClient.exe` directly and then load the file later.

 5. Enter configuration settings (see "Configuration window", below).
 Ensure that you are on the same server and room as your fellow viewers.

-6. If you don't have the file you want to play open then open it from within the MPC-HC instance initiated by Syncplay.

-7. Playing, pausing and seeking from within the MPC-HC instance should now be synchronised with everyone else in the same 'room'.
+6. Playing, pausing and seeking from within the media player instance should now be synchronised with everyone else in the same 'room'.

 ### Getting started with Syncplay on Linux